aloisdeniel/aloisdeniel.github.io/_posts/2018-01-20-flutter-introduction.md

 ### Still a growing community

-You couldn't expect the Flutter community to be as developed as the Xamarin one, but you already have a very good selection of plugins and libraries.
+You wouldn't expect the Flutter community to be as developed as the Xamarin one, but you already have a very good selection of plugins and libraries.
 Since Dart has a strong community you also have many pure logical libraries.

 Though I missed several libraries I use in every Xamarin project : a rest client generator ([Refit](https://github.com/paulcbetts/refit)), a simple NoSQL local database ([LiteDB](https://github.com/mbdavid/LiteDB)).